Oliver-ke/Oliver-ke/README.md

 - [facebook](https://web.facebook.com/kelechi.azorji)

-#### I love teamwork and I believe our sum is greater than our part
+#### I love teamwork and I believe our sum is greater than our parts

 ##### Cheers 🥂, thinks for showing up